fbpx

 I’m not sure why brands always use family photos as their example and not a designer’s patterns, but, custom beach towels via Collage.com will be extremely cool to have this summer.

 Yes really—add your favorite Instagram photos, your dog, a pattern you like, and snack away!
-Thanks to Wicked Good Cookies.
+Southern Sugar Bakery offers this as an item, or if you wanted to go bananas you could buy a printer and make your own food-safe cookie prints.

 You could use a jigsaw puzzle to announce an engagement, give away at a vendor event, or even just make some for fun to surprise a friend or loved one.
 It could be a photo, your own artwork, or even a fun pattern!
 Try out your own puzzling idea here.